skuid/SamplePages/Use_Cases/Service_Request/README.md

 <img src="ServiceRequest.png" width="300"></img>

 In the standard CRM data model,  there is good reason to have records separated out into categories.
 It makes sense to keep Accounts, Contacts, Opportunities, Cases and Tasks all in different objects.
-But in the standard Lightning Experience, it is difficult to present an simple user interface while interacting with all these objects and records.
-Each record in each objects is often a different popup or page.
+But in the standard Lightning Experience, it is difficult to present an simple user interface while interacting with these different objects and records.
+Each record in each object is often a different popup or page.

-However, With Skuid you can make a very simple looking form,  that creates records in all these objects.
+However, With Skuid you can make a very simple looking form, that creates records in all these objects in one page.

 ## Instructions
 - Page API:  V2
 - Data source: Uses default Salesforce data source
-    - This page uses the following custom fields on the case object.
-You will need to set these fields up for the optimal experience.
+    - Custom fields on the case object.
+You will need to create these custom fields or you will get some errors in the page.
         - `Additional_Contact__c`:   A lookup to contact.
         - `Service_Requested_For__c`: A date field.